RX-M/web-public/self-study/cka-mod-4/cka-mod-4-content.md

 [Learn more about persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

-# Know how to configure applications with persistent storage
+## Using Volumes with Pods

 The <code>volumes</code> array under a pod manifest and <code>volumeMounts</code> array in a container manifest configure how applications running under Kubernetes use persistent storage.

 Entries under the <code>volumes</code> array in a pod manifest declare what storage plugins or objects a pod has available for its containers to use as storage.
-Certain volume types, persistent volumes, persistent volume claims, configMaps and secrets are all valid entries under the <code>volumes</code> array.
-Each volume entry is given a name.

 Containers under pods use the <code>volumeMounts</code> array to mount any volumes made available by the pod.
 The container references the volume by the name configured on the pod level.

-The example below shows a pod configured to expose a host directory and the persistent volume claim example above for its containers to use:
+The example below shows a pod configured to mount the PersistentVolumeClaim example above for its containers to use:

 <pre class="wp-block-code"><code>
 apiVersion: v1